The Best Restaurants Where to Eat in La Paz, Baja Mexico

 Maria California

-They say breakfast is the most important meal of the day – I just don’t want it to be a super early breakfast when I’m on vacation.
-So, when I find a breakfast all day restaurants, I go back again and again.
-Delicious breakfast is only one of the many reasons Maria California is at the top of my where to eat in La Paz list.
+They say breakfast is the most important meal of the day — I just don’t want it to be a super early breakfast when I’m on vacation.
+So when I find a restaurant that I like that serves breakfast all day, I’ll go back again and again.
+Maria California checks all the boxes and is at the top of my where to eat in La Paz list.

-Serving traditional breakfast – and Mexican favorites – like chilaquiles, my favorite dish at Maria California is rajas con crema.
+Serving traditional breakfast – and a few Mexican favorites like chilaquiles – my favorite dish at Maria California is rajas con crema.
 Rajas are strips of roasted poblano peppers simmered with onions and cream.
 This might not sound like what you want with breakfast but trust me, with eggs and refried beans, it’s the chef’s kiss.

 And coffee lovers will fall in love with the Maria California’s “lechero”.
 Originating in Veracruz, a lechero is a steamy delicious coffee drink.
 Actually, it’s not just the actual coffee drink that makes it worth ordering but also it’s tableside preparation and showmanship.

-First, instead of a coffee mug, the waiter uses a tall glass for the piping hot black coffee.
-Next, from high above the cup, he pours steaming milk directly into the coffee.
-As soon as that milk hits the coffee, the heat of it and the height from which it’s poured, creates a frothy, bubbly mixture that makes the most perfect coffee mix.
-Sweeten and enjoy.
+First, instead of a coffee mug, the waiter fills a tall clear glass with piping hot black coffee.
+Next, from high above the glass, he pours steaming milk directly into the coffee.
+As soon as that milk hits the hot coffee, the heat and the height from which it’s poured, creates a frothy, bubbly mixture that makes the most perfect coffee mix.
+Sweeten as you like and enjoy.

-For the non-coffee drinkers Maria California prepares freshly squeezed juices – or jugos – in Spanish.
-My favorite on the menu is a salvavidas or a life saving green juice.
+For non-coffee drinkers or if you want both and why not – Maria California prepares freshly squeezed juices – or jugos — in Spanish.
+My favorite on the menu is the salvavidas or a life saving green juice.
 Made with celery, lime, cucumber and fresh orange juice, it’s delicious and very healthy.
+I think.

 MARIA CALIFORNIA